ETL (Extract, Transform, Load)

-- Formatting the data into tables or joined tables to match the schema of the target data warehouse
+- Formatting the data into tables or joined tables to match the schema of the target data warehouse.

 In this last step, the transformed data is moved from the staging area into a target data warehouse.
 Typically, this involves an initial loading of all data, followed by periodic loading of incremental data changes and, less often, full refreshes to erase and replace data in the warehouse.
 For most organizations that use ETL, the process is automated, well-defined, continuous and batch-driven.
 Typically, ETL takes place during off-hours when traffic on the source systems and the data warehouse is at its lowest.

 ETL and other data integration methods

-- Comprehensive automation and ease of use: Leading ETL tools automate the entire data flow, from data sources to the target data warehouse; many tools recommend rules for extracting, transforming, and loading the data.
+- Comprehensive automation and ease of use: Leading ETL tools automate the entire data flow, from data sources to the target data warehouse.
+Many tools recommend rules for extracting, transforming and loading the data.

 - Support for complex data management: This includes assistance with complex calculations, data integrations, and string manipulations.

-- Security and compliance: The best ETL tools encrypt data both in motion and at rest and are certified compliant with industry or government regulations like HIPAA and GDPR.
+- Security and compliance: The best ETL tools encrypt data both in motion and at rest and are certified compliant with industry or government regulations, like HIPAA and GDPR.

-ETL, data integration, and IBM Cloud
+ETL, data integration, and IBM Cloud®